chef-boneyard/dojo-assessment-guide/dojo/dojo-intro.md

 Note:
 As you make progress in advanced areas, such as full-stack-automation, the scope of early phases, such as testing, expands In order to show value quickly, you will sacrifice compeleteness.
-This is techical debt.
+This is technical debt.
 Be aware that as you try to improve your system, you will need to go back and clean up.
 Revisiting is good!

 ### What You Get When We Are Done